 I take a similar approach in Early Modern Philosophy, Philosophy of Science and Business Ethics.
 In Modern Philosophy, instead of orienting each class around issues, I focus on a source material by some of the period’s major exponents (such as Descartes, Leibniz, Spinoza, Hume and Locke).
 In Philosophy of Science, I dedicate at least two classes to different approaches to each foundational issue such as the problem of induction, demarcation and scientific realism, and then include more recent topics such as solutions to incommensurability.
 I guide students through a detailed reading and expect their essays to display an accurate understanding of the source material.
 In Business Ethics, I planned to introduce students to the field’s scope, normative foundations, and leading approaches.
 Then, each class would concentrate on a specific question.
 Are corporations persons?
 Who owns them?
 Is price gauging ethical?
 What is false advertising?
 Readings offer different approaches to each question.
 Regardless of the class, students have met my expectations, exhibiting an accurate and thorough knowledge of several key concepts as well as displaying a reasonable ability to argue and defend claims in a rigorous and structured form.

-In my anonymous teaching evaluations (available in full here), all students considered me an effective class leader, respectful and encouraging.
-Nine out of ten considered I stimulated interest and provided helpful comments on essays (the remaining were neutral).
+In my anonymous teaching evaluations, all students considered me an effective class leader, respectful and encouraging.
+Around nine out of ten considered I stimulated interest, provided helpful feedback, answered questions well and improved understanding (the remaining were neutral).
 I was never given a negative rating on any of the eleven evaluative criteria.

-Students’ most frequent comment in my qualitative evaluations was on the high quality of essays’ feedback, with three fourth of students saying my feedback was "detailed", "insightful" or "interesting".
+Students’ most frequent comment in my qualitative evaluations was on the high quality of essays/presentations feedback, with three fourth of students saying my feedback was "detailed", "insightful" or "interesting".
 Most students also commented very favourably on class discussions.
 One Applied Ethics student wrote that discussions were “always very interesting and simulating (…) honest, open and relaxed.
-This made me feel very comfortable in expressing my thoughts. (...)
-Joao used our different arguments to offer possible counter-arguments.
-Thus, discussion felt very constructive".
-One Ethics student wrote that "I found it most helpful when students were talking past each other and Joao suggested what the real disagreement was or where the conflict lay.
+This made me feel very comfortable in expressing my thoughts. (...) discussion felt very constructive".
+One Ethics student wrote that "I found it most helpful when students were talking past each other and Joao suggested what the real disagreement was (…).
 It helped the discussion be more productive".
 Another Applied Ethics graduate student wrote "A great tutor who helped revive my interest in practical ethics".
+The only common complaint I received was that my class did not run for longer (which unfortunately was not under my control).

 These evaluations and propelling some students to graduate school in philosophy bear witness that my teaching is engaging, welcoming and thorough with feedback.
 They motivate me to continue fostering achievement in future students through valuing rigour and openness.